algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 This call returns two values.
 The first is a 0 or 1 indicating if the parameter was found and the second contains the value of the parameter.
 See the [opcodes](../../avm/teal/opcodes.md) documentation for more details on what additional parameters can be read.

 # Creating an asset or contract within a group of transactions
-The Algorand Protocol assigns an identifier (ID) when creating Algorand Standard Assets (ASA) or Stateful Smart Contracts.
-These IDs are used to refer to the asset or the contract later when either is used in a transaction or a call to the stateful smart contract.
+The Algorand Protocol assigns an identifier (ID) when creating an asset (ASA) or a smart contract.
+These IDs are used to refer to the asset or the contract later when either is used in a transaction or a call to the smart contract.
 Because these IDs are assigned when the asset or the contract is created, the ID is not available until after the creation transaction is fully executed.
 When creating either in an atomic transfer TEAL can be used to retrieve these IDs.
-For example you may want to store the asset ID or another smart contract ID in the contract’s state for later usage.
+For example, to store the asset ID or another smart contract ID in the contract’s state for later usage.

 This operation can be performed by using one of two opcodes (`gaid` and `gaids`).
 With the `gaid` opcode, the specific transaction to read must be passed to the command.
 The `gaids` opcode will use the last value on the stack as the transaction index.